surajaiswal13/surajaiswal13/README.md

 - 🔭 I’m currently working on **Aawaz.com**.

-- 🌱 I’m currently learning **Multiple Technologies Such as Exploratory Data Analysis, Machine Learning, etc**
+- 🌱 I’m currently learning **Multiple Technologies Such as Exploratory Data Analysis, Machine Learning, etc**.

 - 👨‍💻 All of my projects are available at [https://github.com/surajaiswal13](https://github.com/surajaiswal13)